vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ## Sort by date

-You can use the extra attribute `Days_until` for the sorting in combination with the custom card auto-entities.
+You can use the extra attribute `Days_until` which are by default added to each sensor, and we can use it for sorting on date in combination by using the custom card auto-entities.

 ```yaml
 {% raw %}